klamma/ar-for-eu-book/_pages/chapters/tracking.md

 ### RGB Cameras

+Video tracking uses a standard RGB camera feed as the information source for tracking.
+There are two alternative setups possible.
+The camera can be used to track another object or person in the video feed or the changes between frames can be used to determine the position and rotation of the camera in the environment.

+Camera-based tracking is used for photogrammetry and marker-based AR.
+In both cases, the tracking application looks for distinct feature points in the image and tries to locate them in each frame.
+If the camera is moved, the depth of these feature points can be determined from the parallax effect between the two frames.

 ### Time-of-Flight Sensors

 Time-of-Flight Sensors use the speed of light to determine how far an object is away from the sensor.